Yellow Slip in Cyprus

 How to renew a Yellow Slip in Cyprus?

-For non-EU family members, you must provide all the documents and certificates required for the initial registration.
-A Yellow lip for EU citizens does not expire, so there is no need to renew it.
+Holders of the Non-EU family member residence card must apply for renewal upon expiry and provide all the documents and certificates required for the initial registration.
+The Yellow Slip (MEU1) for EU citizens does not expire, so there is no need to renew it.

 Cyprus Yellow Slip and Brexit

-They can optionally complete form UKW1 to replace their existing documents with the new residence document issued as of January 1, 2021.
+They can optionally complete form UKW1 to replace their existing documents with the new residence document issued on or after January 1, 2021.
 The form UKW1 is filled out by UK nationals and their family members who are also UK nationals.

 Dependents of UK nationals who are third-country nationals can fill in form UKW2.